Welcome to Criminal Justice Graduate Studies and Research at EKU!

 - A high percentage of our graduates receive full funding in our field’s leading doctoral programs, and others find rewarding careers in a diverse range of crime and justice professions.
 It is our goal to insure students pursue their passion.

-- The staff in the School of Justice Graduate Studies and Research office (Tina Clark and Amy Eades) are responsive, always friendly, and very good at what they do.
+- The staff in the School of Justice Graduate Studies and Research office are responsive, always friendly, and very good at what they do.
 They are a great resource for our graduate students in both the on-campus and online programs.

 Thank you for considering our graduate program, and please feel free to contact us if you have any questions.
-Contacts for each graduate program and for the Chair of Graduate Studies are listed below:
+Contacts for each graduate program are listed below:

 - Criminology and Criminal Justice Graduate Program